Even if you are at your first pallet delivery or you are seasoned in terms of such deliveries, a few expert tips can’t

 With this in mind, you should consider trusting a pallet courier to provide you with pallets if you aren't confident enough to source your own.

 Wooden Pallets – Strict Regulations

-All the pallets that have been treated properly are stamped with a seal by a certified inspector – so, look for that seal when buying a pallet on your own.
+All the pallets that have been treated properly are stamped with a pallet seal by a certified inspector – so, look for that pallet seal when buying a pallet on your own.
 There is plenty of advice online for how to seal pallet wood if you are doing it yourself.

 In short, most pallet couriers will advise you not to make your own pallets, as you might risk losing them for good, along with your items/products.

 Packing Your Pallet for Transport

 You already know that packing your pallet the right way for transport is a big deal.

 Getting it wrong may result in the courier refusing your goods or incurring additional charges, even.